 Contact your utility service providers (phone, internet, cable) and let them know you’re moving.
 Schedule disconnect dates with your water, gas, and electric company, and don’t forget to have all your connect dates sorted for your new home, before moving day.
 If your electricity doesn’t work on the day of the move, it’ll be a serious hassle.

 This is also a great opportunity to figure out if you’re getting the best bang for your buck.
 Compare service providers’ pricing.
-Btw, there are endless green hacks you can use to lower your electricity bills.
+There are endless green hacks you can use to lower your electricity bills.

 Now that you’re (hopefully) in the swing of things, go ahead and update your employer, banks, credit card provider, driver’s license, and subscription services with your new address.
 Then visit USPS.gov or your local post office to officially change your address.